-Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general, special revenue, and capital project funds for which a legally adopted budget exists.
+Although budgets are adopted for the entire operation, budgetary comparisons have been presented for the general, capital projects, and special revenue funds for which a legally adopted budget exists.

 Budgets are presented on the modified accrual basis of accounting.
 During the fiscal year, expenditures were controlled at the object level (e.g., salaries, purchased services, and capital outlay).